Yellow Flag, Yellow Flag Iris

 The genus, Iris Tourn ex L, was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Mr. Linnaeus gave credit to Joseph Pitton de Tournefort for first naming and describing the genus.

-Plants of the World Online lists 306 species in the Iris genus (as of 2-1-21 when I last updated this page).
+As of 11-27-21 when this page was last updated, Plants of the World Online lists 311 species in the Iris genus.
 It is a member of the plant family Iridaceae with 69 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 There was a good-sized bed of these AWESOME Iris along the driveway at the mansion in Mississippi.
 Several years ago when I was doing plant research for the blog, I could have sworn that I found this species on the Louisiana Iris Society website and that it was a species of Louisiana Iris.
 In fact, the above photo was named Iris louisiana and my only source of information was online.
 Apparently, I was mistaken, because Iris pseudacorus IS NOT a species of Louisiana Iris.